wavecon/wavestack/docs/content/en/kubernetes/nsc/_index.md

 ## Security - etcd encryption

 nSC backs up the shoot's etcd on a regular basis.
 This backup is used for migrations of control-planes between seeds and to restore the etcd.
-Please note this is done as best-effort and that the  Please specify the etcd resources that need to be [encrypted](#security---etcd-encryption).
+Please note this is done on a best-effort basis and the final responsibility for user data backup lies with the customer.

 Shoot declarations can specify which etcd fields need to be encrypted:
 ```